 Montana is renowned for its vast, wild, open spaces, and the Bob Marshall Wilderness Complex, located in the northwestern part of the state, may top them all.
-Following the Continental Divide for 60 miles, it’s made up of more 1.5 million acres of rocky ridges, alpine meadows and dense forest, as the third largest wilderness area in the Lower 48.
+Following the Continental Divide for 60 miles, it’s made up of more than 1.5 million acres of rocky ridges, alpine meadows and dense forest, as the third-largest wilderness area in the Lower 48.
 It’s populated by all sorts of iconic wildlife, including wolves and grizzlies, as well as lynx, moose, mountain lion, mountain goat, elk, deer and wolverine.
-Not only is the scenery to-die-for, the area contains what some believe to be the most dramatic natural feature of the Rockies: the Chinese Wall, a limestone escarpment deep in the wilderness and a part of the Continental Divide.
+Not only is the scenery to-die-for, but the area also contains what some believe to be the most dramatic natural feature of the Rockies: the Chinese Wall, a limestone escarpment deep in the wilderness and a part of the Continental Divide.

 Located on the northern edge of Nevada’s Great Basin in northern Elko County, the 113,000 acres of Jarbidge Wilderness is one of the most remote areas in one of the most remote regions of the United States.
-It’s home to dramatic mountains with peaks that soar more than 10,000 feet, deep canyons, and 100 miles of hiking trails in a landscape that looks more like it belongs to the Alps than than Nevada.
-Those visiting Jarbidge with the perception that this state is a dry and desolate, are shocked to discover this area with rock formations jutting all around and roaring creeks ripping through the canyon.
-The lush forest setting also hosts an incredible array of wildlife, including elk, mule deer, coyote, mountain lion, golden eagles, and, during the late spring and summer, over 600 varieties of wild flowers that make the hills spring to life with unimaginable vibrancy.
+It’s home to dramatic mountains with peaks that soar more than 10,000 feet, deep canyons, and 100 miles of hiking trails in a landscape that looks more like it belongs to the Alps than Nevada.
+Those visiting Jarbidge with the perception that this state is dry and desolate, are shocked to discover this area with rock formations jutting all around and roaring creeks ripping through the canyon.
+The lush forest setting also hosts an incredible array of wildlife, including elk, mule deer, coyote, mountain lion, golden eagles, and, during the late spring and summer, over 600 varieties of wildflowers that make the hills spring to life with unimaginable vibrancy.

 The Golden Trout Wilderness Area covers more than 300,000 acres at the southern end of the Sierra Nevada in California.
 Its traversed by hundreds of miles of scenic trails and two wild and scenic rivers.
 Not surprisingly, the area is most famous for its namesake, the brightly colored state fish known as the Golden Trout, which is native only to these waters.
 In addition to being a famous spot for alpine trout fishing, the North Fork River that rages through one of America’s most vast, wild landscapes, offers some of the best whitewater adventurers that challenge even the most experienced paddlers.
 With so many scenic backpacking and horse riding trails, including a 40-mile section of the Pacific Crest Trail, and the Cottonwood Pass Trail, it’s a haven for hikers and horseback riding enthusiasts too.